 30-Minute Break Rule: The Straight Story

-In December 2011, the Federal Motor Carrier Safety Administration or FMCSA for short implemented the 30-minute break law after its introduction of the Hours of Service (HOS) fuels and regulations.
-The 30-minute work break for CMV seems straight forward enough, but there appears to be a widespread misinterpretation of the rule; thus, companies end up paying for the hours of service violation penalties.
+In December 2011, the Federal Motor Carrier Safety Administration, or FMCSA, for short implemented the 30-minute break law after its introduction of the Hours of Service (HOS) fuels and regulations.
+The 30-minute rest break for CMV seems straight forward enough, but there appears to be a widespread misinterpretation of the rule; thus, companies end up paying for the hours of service violation penalties.
 Here's a basic guide on the FMSCA 30-minute break rule.

 What is the 30-minute break rule?

 According to the rule, drivers must take a break for 30 consecutive minutes after driving for eight hours straight.
 This law was created to ensure the driver's safety, as long hours of driving without rest take a toll on them and affect their judgment, reaction time, and general safety.

 When can you take your 30-minute rest break?

 Many misinterpret the rule about when drivers must take a rest, as some think drivers are mandated to take a break after eight hours of work.
 This is incorrect, as the rule states that the break is necessary after eight hours of straight driving.
 They cannot go behind the wheels without taking a break after eight hours of straight driving.

 Additionally, the rules say that drivers can do other tasks like loading and unloading of cargo and fueling after eight hours of driving without having to take a break.
 However, they are required to take a 30-minute rest break if they were to resume driving.
 The break must be 30 consecutive minutes and cannot be split into two breaks, such as a 15-minute break here and another 15-minute rest later.
 The rule clearly says that the 30-minute break must be taken in one single session to avoid hours of service violation.